galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-content/tutorial.md

 ## Creating the directory for the tutorial

-Once the topic is chosen, serious things can start: creating the tutorial.
-It is meaning the tutorial content, the metadata related to the tutorial but also the technical support for the tutorial with the description of the needed tool and dataset, a workflow of the tutorial and also a Galaxy Interactive Tour.
+Once the topic has been chosen, we can finally create the tutorial.
+A tutorial in the Galaxy Training Network contains:
+- the tutorial's content
+- the tutorial's metadata (description)
+- the tutorial's technical support, such as the needed tools and datasets
+- a workflow
+- a Galaxy Interactive Tour

-To help you, we created a template for a tutorial with the different required files.
+To ease this process, we created a template for new tutorials, complete with all aforementioned requirements.

 > ### {% icon hands_on %} Hands-on: Copy the needed file
 >